Der Zwerg: Performance history

 The opera's premiere took place on 28 May 1922 at the Stadttheater Glockengasse in Cologne, Germany, under the baton of Otto Klemperer.
 Further productions followed in Vienna, Karlsruhe and Prague.
 Its last performance in Zemlinsky's lifetime was in September 1926 at the Städtische Oper in Berlin-Charlottenburg.
 The work runs for approximately 90 minutes and is usually paired with another work when performed.

 In 1981, the Hamburg State Opera presented the first double-bill of Zemlinsky's two one-act operas Der Zwerg and Eine florentinische Tragödie.
 Der Zwerg, however, was presented in an abridged version with a substantially altered libretto under the title The Birthday of the Infanta.
 The first modern performances of the opera as Zemlinsky intended were given in Cologne in February 1996 under the direction of James Conlon.

-In 2004 'Der Zwerg' was one of the 'Eight Little Greats' season given by Opera North throughout the north of England.
+In 2004 'Der Zwerg' was one of the 'Eight Little Greats' season given by Opera North.

 In 2013, the Opéra national de Lorraine in Nancy, who had previously presented Zemlinsky's Der König Kandaules and Eine florentinische Tragödie, continued its exploration of his work with Der Zwerg, presented under the French title Le nain with Erik Fenton as the Dwarf, Helena Juntuen as the Infanta, Eleanore Marguerre as Ghita and Pley Bryjak as Don Estoban.
 The staging was by Philipp Himmelmann with sets by Raimund Bauer and costumes by Bettina Walter.
 The success of the performances in Nancy led to another adaptation in France in 2018 at the Opera de Rennes.

 Numi Opera Theatre's inaugural season presented Der Zwerg with excerpts from Oscar Wilde's "Birthday of the Infanta" in Los Angeles in 2019.

 In November 2022, Cologne Opera commemorated the centenary of the work's premiere there with a new production directed by Paul-Georg Dittrich and conducted by Lawrence Renes.